 Protected against heavy splashing and rain.
 Must not fail or show water seepage when exposed, but not when immersed.

 Protected against short durations of water immersion.
 Max immersion for less than 30 minutes and at a depth of less than 1 meter.
 IPX-7, while water resistant, is still not recommended for swimmers, as a precaution.

 IPX-8 Waterproof Standard

 Designed for continuous underwater use.
 The best rating for sport/GPS watches used for swimming.

-Photos courtesy of Ebay and Chris Hunkeler
+Photos attribution: Chris Hunkeler